Explore how Nevada’s tax-friendly policies can help stretch your retirement income further and whether it’s the right fit for your golden years.

 Home > Retirement > Retirement taxes in Wyoming

-Taxes in Nevada for retirees: Nevada does not have state income tax — including retirement income such as Social Security, pensions, 401(k)s, or IRAs — making it one of the most tax-friendly states for retirees.
+Nevada does not have state income tax — including retirement income such as Social Security, pensions, 401(k)s, or IRAs — making it one of the most tax-friendly states for retirees.

-Low property taxes and no estate taxes: Nevada has some of the lowest property taxes in the country, and there are no estate or inheritance taxes, benefiting both homeowners and heirs.
+Nevada has some of the lowest property taxes in the country, and there are no estate or inheritance taxes, benefiting both homeowners and heirs.

-More than just tax perks: While tax savings are important, retirees should also consider Nevada’s climate, access to healthcare, and abundant entertainment when choosing where to relocate.
+While tax savings are important, retirees should also consider Nevada’s climate, access to healthcare, and abundant entertainment when choosing where to relocate.

 In addition to sunny skies, serene nature, and bustling Las Vegas, retiring in Nevada comes with great tax benefits, as it is one of nine states that does not impose state income taxes.
 This means your retirement income, including withdrawals from a 401(k) or IRA, or other retirement accounts, is exempt from state taxes.